plewkowycz/technical_task_qa_app/README.md

 ## Summary

 This repo shows example of task prepared for Quality Engineer to include solution for manual testing for web app and mobile app.
 In addition to that it should have automation tests, CI/CD pipeline and dokcer.
+Copyright of application belong to `Sliide 2023`

 ## Feature Scenerioss